-The partnership and collaboration of Healthy Family Foundation and funding agencies such as California Department of Public Social Services, First 5 Riverside, Patrick M. McCarthy Foundation, The California Wellness Foundation, Kohl’s Cares®, Kaiser Hospitals Foundation and Families In Schools, have made possible our Home Visitation Programs.
+The partnership and collaboration of Healthy Family Foundation and funding agencies such as California Department of Public Social Services, First 5 Riverside, Patrick M. McCarthy Foundation, The California Wellness Foundation, Kohl’s Cares®, Kaiser Hospitals Foundation, Irene W. & Guy L. Anderson Children’s Foundation, and Families In Schools, have made possible our Home Visitation Programs.
 Services are provided at no cost to families throughout the Coachella Valley.
 Highly trained bilingual paraprofessional home visitors provide supportive services to parents, children and families.
 Home visitors stress empowerment of families, build on their strengths and abilities and support families as they manage life’s challenges.

 Home Visitation programs offer a powerful array of one-on-one, in-home parenting education services with an emphasis on reducing child maltreatment, increasing child safety, promoting health, fostering child development, activities to enhance school readiness, and accessing supportive services from a network of over 140 local community resources.

 Home Visitation programs provided by Healthy Family Foundation include:

 Parent Education Program Funded by First 5 Riverside, this combination of a pediatric Healthy Family Clinic based, and in-home visitation program focuses on increasing parenting skills and providing support and knowledge regarding child development, behavioral issues, interactive age appropriate activities, health and safety concerns, child abuse and neglect prevention, information concerning proper nutrition, meal planning and preparation, and linkage to available community resources.